Understanding & Changing the Family Court Stipulation Form

 What Is a Stipulation in Family Court?

 A stipulation in family court is a written agreement between both parties that outlines changes to an existing court order.
 Instead of asking a judge to decide the outcome, both parties agree on terms related to custody, placement, or support and submit the agreement to the court for approval.
+In most cases, once the stipulation form is completed and filed, the court will review it and issue an Order on Stipulation, making the agreement legally binding.

 How the Stipulation Filing Process Works